duck-tech/duck-tech/README.md

 # Hi, I'm Kelly🍼!
 I am a graduate student.
-I love learing new technology and skills of web, I writting articles about technology of program.🐣
+I love learing new technology and skills of web application and data analysis I writting articles about technology of program.🐣

 <!-- ## 🤓 My values
 🍏 Beginner's mindset and curiosity<br>